If shipping doesn’t float your boat, Thomas Cooper also has a corporate and employment practice to put the wind in trainees’ sails.

 How to get a Thomas Cooper training contract

-Thomas Cooper receives around 100 applications a year for its four training contracts.
-The firm doesn't run a vacation scheme, but in previous years we've heard that a placement at a similar specialist firm – like Ince & Co, Watson, Farley & Williams or Holman Fenwick Willan – can offer an adequate idea of what it's like to work at TC.
+Thomas Cooper receives around 100 applications a year for its three training contracts.
+The firm doesn't run a vacation scheme, but in previous years we've heard that a placement at a similar specialist firm – like Ince & Co, Watson Farley & Williams or HFW – can offer an adequate idea of what it's like to work at TC.